 In our feature interview in this issue of R&L, Chuck Colson makes reference to the now-famous lecture Pope Benedict XVI gave at Regensburg last September.
 The heart of that lecture was the relationship of faith and reason.
-In the course of arguing that each needs the other, Benedict raised questions about Islam which garnered worldwide attention.
+In the course of arguing that each needs the other, Pope Benedict raised questions about Islam that garnered worldwide attention.

-But Benedict's point was not principally about Islam.
+But Pope Benedict's point was not principally about Islam.
 His point was that religious faith, when not purified by reason, can lose its way, even to the extremes of fanaticism and violence.
-He reminded his listeners that the temptation to neglect reason has been faced in the history of Christianity - mentioning by name the Catholic philosopher Duns Scotus and some currents of thought animating the Protestant Reformation.
+He reminded his listeners that the temptation to neglect reason has been faced in the history of Christianity – mentioning by name the Catholic philosopher Duns Scotus and some currents of thought animating the Protestant Reformation.